-How to prepare for SSC CHSL 2019 in 3 months - Around 60-70 lakh candidates apply for SSC CHSL and a big number appear for it, which increases the competition.
-If you are planning to appear for SSC CHSL 2019, you must be wondering how to prepare for SSC CHSL in 3 months.
+How to prepare for SSC CHSL 2019 in 3 months - Around 30 lakh candidates apply for SSC CHSL and around 15 lakh candidates appear for SSC CHSL 2019 exam, If you are planning to appear for SSC CHSL 2019, you must be wondering how to prepare for SSC CHSL in 3 months.
 It is difficult to prepare for SSC CHSL in such a short time but not impossible.
 In order to know how to prepare for SSC CHSL in 3 months, you need to have a strict and effective strategy.
 You also need the best preparation material in order to crack the exam.
 But you must limit the study material, so that you do not get confused.
 Find out how to prepare for SSC CHSL 2019 in 3 months in the article below.

 SSC CHSL exam pattern for each stage

 Syllabus of SSC CHSL for each stage

 3 month or 100 day plan on how to prepare for SSC CHSL

 Before getting into How to prepare for SSC CHSL 2019 in 3 months, you must be aware of the exam pattern of SSC CHSL.
 The first stage of the exam - SSC CHSL 2019 Tier I is conducted in online mode.
 It has four sections and carries 200 marks.
 The second stage - SSC CHSL Tier II is a descriptive type paper that has letter writing and essay writing questions.
 Tier III exam of SSC CHSL is a skill test in which candidates are tested for their typing skills.
 Candidates need to clear all the stages in order to qualify the exam.
 Check the exam patterns of all the stages in the tables below.

 Number of questions

 Number of marks